 Assisted living costs can sometimes come as a surprise given the constantly rising costs of care.
 However, there are ways in which some or all of the cost of care may be covered.

-Health Insurance, such as Medicare, will often not cover the expense related to a long-term stay at an assisted living facility.
+Health Insurance, such as Medicare, will often not cover the expense related to a long-term stay at a facility.
 This leaves the cost to be paid for by another source.

 Other means for paying for assisted living include:

 The average cost associate with care at an assisted living facility in Seattle, WA is $4600 / month.

 The truth is that care, no matter the setting, but especially in nursing homes, requires robust staffing 24/7.
 The costs of hiring and keeping exceptional caregivers and medically trained staff such as nurses, is very costly.
 Add in the price of running a medical facility all day and night, pricey medical supplies and needed administrative staff, and you’ve got quite the overhead.